anagha-microsoft/hdi-kafka-dr/MirrorMakerLab.md

 ## 4. Configure Kafka to broadcast private IP addresses and listen on all network interfaces
 ### 4.0.1.
 Primary datacenter - configure IP advertising
+By default, Zookeeper returns the domain name of the Kafka brokers to clients - not resolvable by entities outside the cluster.
+Follow the steps below to configure IP advertising.<br>

 ![Conf-ip-adv-1](images/5-conf-kafka-IP-1.png)
 <br><br>
 <hr>